HackTheDoc/cern-cpp/README.md

-# Cernunnos Lang (CPP Compiler)
+# Cern Lang (CPP Compiler)

-Cernunnos is a desktop application programming language.
+Cern is a desktop application programming language.
 It aims to be simple and make game dev easier.

+The name is inspired by Cernunnos, the gallic god of forest.

 This compiler is written in CPP, but a futur one will be self-hosted.